quixio/quix-docs/docs/platform/how-to/replay.md

 # How to replay data

 Quix Platform features a **replay service**.
-This service allows you to replay persisted data, as if it were live data.
+This service allows you to replay persisted data into a topic, as if it were live data.
 This is very useful for the following use cases:

 * Testing and debugging connectors and transforms
 * [Stream reprocessing](https://quix.io/blog/intro-stream-reprocessing-python/?x-craft-preview=VDVjwJTquq&token=7oGSdC9yxYk0zECNUz2RtzJLtGqG-aZB)
 * Testing and retraining ML models

 Once you have persisted data, it is possible to set up a replay service in your pipeline.
-Rather than using the live source of data, you can simply replay the persisted data into a topic in your pipeline, and observe the processing as usual.
+Rather than using the live source of data, you can replay the persisted data into a topic in your pipeline, and monitor the processing.

 It is possible to configure the replay in various ways, for example:

-* You can set and edit the destination topic.
+* You can edit the destination topic.
 This means you can play back the same persisted data into different topics for testing and debugging.
 * You can replay the data at the original speed or at maximum speed.
 * You can replay the data with either the original timestamps, or simulated timestamps.
 The simulated timestamps are based on present time, rather than the original timestamps.